llvm-doe-org/llvm-project/llvm/docs/TestingGuide.rst

-- **Substitution name**: In the directive, whitespace immediately before or after ``%{name}`` is optional and discarded.  ``%{name}`` must start with ``%{``, it must end with ``}``, and the rest must start with a letter and contain only alphanumeric characters, hyphens, underscores, and colons.
+- **Substitution name**: In the directive, whitespace immediately before or after ``%{name}`` is optional and discarded.  ``%{name}`` must start with ``%{``, it must end with ``}``, and the rest must start with a letter or underscore and contain only alphanumeric characters, hyphens, underscores, and colons.
 This syntax has a few advantages:

     - It is impossible for ``%{name}`` to contain sequences that are special in python's ``re.sub`` patterns.
 Otherwise, attempting to specify